automa-saga/automa/README.md

 # Automa

-Automa is a simple of Workflow Engine to automate a sequential business process.
+Automa is a Saga Workflow Engine to automate a sequential business process with transactional attribute.
+It implements the choreography pattern.
 The name `automa` is derived from the word `automate`.

 All steps are run sequentially in the Workflow.

-If a step causes an error, it rolls back from that step and backward to the fist step similar to a Saga workflow.
-This therefore can be used to implement atomic transaction like behaviour in business workflow.
+If a step causes an error, it rolls back from that step and executes backward to the fist step.
+Therefore, it can be used to implement atomic transaction like behaviour for business workflows.

-Apart from the stepping engine, it also supports generating a report of the execution.
-A report data model can be found in `reports.go`
+Apart from Saga workflow pattern, it also supports generating a report of the execution for every steps in the workflow.
+A report data model can be found in file [reports.go](https://github.com/leninmehedy/automa/blob/master/reports.go).

 ## Usage
 See an [example](https://github.com/leninmehedy/automa/blob/master/example/main.go) in the example directory.
 As shown